-3D printed nodes network flexurally prestressed rods to create ultra-lightweight, resilient structure
+3D printed nodes network flexurally prestressed rods to create ultra-lightweight, resilient structure.

-The Mangrove Structure is an ultra-lightweight composite construction assembly that takes advantage of two complimentary material systems for its basic character and organization.
-The first is a networked system of “bending-activated” structural elements made from engineered pultruded glass fibre reinforced (GFRP) rods.
-These elements are sprung into a network of structural shapes through a second complimentary network of complex node and floor connections.
+The Mangrove Structure is an ultra-lightweight composite construction assembly that takes advantage of two complementary material systems for its basic character and organization.
+The first is a networked system of “bending-activated” structural elements made from engineered pultruded glass fibre reinforced polymer (GFRP) rods.
+These elements are sprung into a network of structural shapes through a second complementary network of complex node and floor connections.
 This second system is comprised of custom digitally designed node clusters that are manufactured through state-of-the-art digital modeling and 3D printing techniques.
 Each connector is unique although typologically categorized into ‘apex cluster’, ‘x-node’ and y-node’ types.
 There are nine nodes in the installation.
 Each has been engineered, shaped and subdivided to suit 3D printing materials and tolerances, while providing adequate structural support for the system.
-Several of these are advanced prototypes, one exploring more complex and integrated local joinery, another 3d printed in its entirety in stainless steel.
-Each of the ‘apex nodes’ have been fitted with a responsive sensor and actuator circuit that modulates on-board LED lighting in response to local vibrations in the structure.
+Several of these are advanced prototypes, one exploring more complex and integrated local joinery, another 3D-printed in its entirety in stainless steel.
+Each of the ‘apex nodes’ has been fitted with a responsive sensor and actuator circuit that modulates on-board LED lighting in response to local vibrations in the structure.

-The light weight and relative strength of the structural elements combined with the infinite local variation of the node components make for a very versatile construction assembly.
+The light weight and relative strength of the structural elements, combined with the infinite local variation of the node components, make for a very versatile construction assembly.
 Like the coastal mangrove forests from which this installation takes its name, the mangrove structure gains resilience through networked connections and represents a skeletal infrastructure that harbours a variety of potential elements, spaces and ‘habitats’.
 Through its multiple connection points, each element of the structure helps to support the rest.